Skip to main content

 Take folic acid for the first 12 weeks of your pregnancy.
 This can help protect your baby from conditions such as spina bifida.

-Find out which prescription drugs and over-the-counter medicines are safe in pregnancy.
+Ask your GP, pharmacist or midwife which prescription medicines and over-the-counter medicines are safe in pregnancy.

-Over-the-counter medicines are medicine you buy from a pharmacy or shop without a prescription
+Over-the-counter medicines are medicines you buy from a pharmacy or shop without a prescription

 Read advice on the effects of: